Gravitational Wave Generation via the Einstein-Langevin Equation: Numerical Results

-Keep in mind that the numerical approach presented here is intended as a heuristic exploration of graviton fluctuations within the modeled system.
-The parameters above are not uniquely determined but are chosen to approximate the expected stochastic behavior of the system.
-E.g., the semi-latus rectum $\mathtt{P[t[i]]}$ models eccentricity dependence, transitioning from $\widetilde{P}\simeq6$ for low eccentricities to $\widetilde{P}\simeq15$ for high eccentricities.
+It is worth repeating that the parameters above are not uniquely defined by any physical definition, but rather expressed as phenomenological test functions to capture the expected dynamics of the system.
+E.g., the semi-latus rectum $\mathtt{P[t[i]]}$ models eccentricity dependence, transitioning from $\widetilde{P}\simeq6$ for low eccentricities to $\widetilde{P}\simeq15$ for high eccentricities as time elapses.
 This eccentricity-dependent phenomenology is given by the $\mathtt{(t[i]/l)^5}$ factorization in an exponential decay, demonstrating a strong cut-off.
-Similarly, the radius of the Gaussian sphere, $\mathtt{r[t[i]]}$, is modeled after a contracting Kerr radius, emphasizing volumetric contraction throughout coalescence, with values scaled in units of the combined Schwarzschild radius $G{M}$.
+Similarly, the dimensionless radius of the CCB mass shell, $\mathtt{rho[t[i]]}$, is modeled after a contracting Kerr outer radius, emphasizing volumetric contraction throughout coalescence.